Background

 - Changing the message path to: web <=>

-(3 steps). - Replacing persistent connections with direct
+content-script<=>devtools.html(3 steps). - Replacing persistent connections with direct

-transfers.
-This effectively switches from aTCP
+sendMessagetransfers.
+This effectively switches from aTCP-like approach to aUDP-like approach.

 Project Repository